Two recent reads mine are the above pictured pulp magazines of the

 of writing for most all the issued of Spicy Detective, Max Neilson, Carl

 Lennox, Walton Grey, Stan Warner and Paul Hanna again.
-A lot of these guys used other names when

 writing here in the Spicy’s for whatever reasons.